 Customer and vendor agreements

-Many firms enter into formal agreements with vendors that sell the business a large amount of products.
+Many firms enter into formal agreements with vendors that sell the business a large number of products.
 Extreme Sporting Goods, for example, has a contract with a company that supplies leather for the firm’s baseball gloves.
 Since it’s critical for Extreme to have a reliable supplier, the manufacturer enters into a written agreement for the amount of leather to be supplied and the cost.
 Some companies also have agreements with large customers, and these agreements indicate the sale price charged.
 A firm may also have employment agreements with key employees.

 A potential buyer needs to see these important agreements in the due diligence process.
 If the agreement is non-transferable, the vendor or customer must approve that the agreement will stay in place with the new owner after the sale.
-The buyer needs to review employee agreements and determine if a particular employee should receive additional incentives to remain with the firm.
+The buyer needs to review employment agreements and determine if a particular employee should receive additional incentives to remain with the firm.

 The most difficult topic to address in a business sale is uncertainty.
-Every company has contingencies, or situations in which the outcome is unknown.
+Every company has contingencies or situations in which the outcome is unknown.
 A company may have several types of contingencies:

 - Legal: A legal dispute is posted to the accounting records only if the contingency is probable and dollar amount can be reasonably estimated.
 If both of these conditions are not met, the contingent liability may be included in a footnote to the financial statements, or not mentioned at all.
 The discussions between the buyer and seller need to move beyond the accounting definition of a contingent liability.
 Specifically, a buyer needs to understand the types of litigation risk that the business faces each year.